cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 ### Download VS Code, create index.html and index.js files
 1. First things first.
 We need the right tools for the right job.
 (Download VsCode)[] if you dont already have it.
 2. Open VS code and create a new file called index.html
-3. Copy and paste this html and css into the file
+3. Copy and paste this html and css into the file.
 ```html <!DOCTYPE html>
 <html>